 Another individual misquoted me saying, “‘To answer Darwinism’s fundamental questions because they have very little respect for logical consistency.’?
 What heap of garbage is this?”

 Isn’t it true that both Duke and MacDonald are ardent Darwinists?
 Isn’t it true that Darwin denies morality?
 Isn’t it true that both MacDonald and Duke are using morality to condemn Zionism and Neoconservatism?
 If the answers to those questions are yes, yes, and yes, then we have a problem.
 It’s just that simple.
+According to the publisher, the MacDonald book is going to be released in three weeks, and I have laid out very plainly the problems with MacDonald’s ideological approach.

 Now, if a person cannot see that there is indeed a problem—or if he is unwilling to see the obvious—then fine.
 But don’t call yourself a reasonable person, and you have no part in any logical discussion whatsoever.
 You are more than welcome to call people names and talk about all kinds of irrelevant topics, but you are not welcome to say that you are abiding by any logical principle.
 And if you want people to take you seriously, deal with the arguments and not the hat size of the person.
-This is really sophomoric.

 “The overly ‘educated’ author, Jonas Alexis, always has gets [sic] his panties in a bunch when joos [sic] and Americans defend themselves.
 I wonder why poor Jonas never questions the aggressiveness of communist and theocratic North Korea and Iran, respectively, where their populations starve while they threaten other countries and starve their own people?